About-France.comOnline French Grammar - Pronouns 1

 il and elle

-French has two more commonly used pronouns than English has; it has both a singular and plural form of "you", and two forms - masculine and feminine - corresponding to "they".
+French has two more common pronouns than English has; it has both a singular and plural form of "you", and two forms - masculine and feminine - corresponding to "they".
 Otherwise, pronoun usage in French is fairly straightforward

 1. Table of pronouns in French